 Fortunately, it walks the walk as well as talking the talk - in our testing, we accessed US Netflix from five separate test locations.
 Each time without any troubles or complication at all.

 For those new to Virtual Private Networks, Surfshark has two extra strings to its bow.
 Firstly, it's sublimely easy to use and not too many services out there have 'friendlier' interfaces (or cooler names!) - indeed, for power-users who have bigger plans for their VPN, Surfshark perhaps lacks a couple of extra features that the competition tote.

-But for anybody worrying about yet another pricey bit of software to install, Surfshark has some of the market's best pricing and a 30-day money back guarantee if you just want to dip your toe into the water.
+But for anybody worrying about yet another pricey bit of software to install, Surfshark has some of the market's best pricing - leading our list of the best overall cheap VPNs - and a 30-day money back guarantee if you just want to dip your toe into the water.

 We've found CyberGhost to be a great candidate to unlock Netflix content far and wide - Netflix US in particular is guaranteed with its streaming-friendly US servers.
-Its 6,500+ servers spread across more than 90 countries certainly helps.
+Its 6,000+ servers spread across around 90 countries certainly helps.
 Localized versions of Netflix for France and Germany are also available, and UK Netflix works too.

 But more than facts and figures, there's something a little less tangible about why we rate CyberGhost.
 It's the general user experience that we really rate, with splendid apps present for Windows, Mac, iOS and Android that are an absolute doddle to operate.
 You won't spend ages trying to second guess how to get cracking.
 The app automatically connects to the best server and opens a browser window at the target site.
 It really couldn't be easier.

 Like most other entries on this list, CyberGhost has the other streaming services cracked, too.
 In our testes, we were able to stream US Amazon Prime Video shows in the UK, as well as Hulu and YouTube TV.